Law of Christ: In the gospels

 Many Christians believe that the Sermon on the Mount is a form of commentary on the Ten Commandments.
 It portrays Christ as the true interpreter of the Mosaic Law.
 In the Expounding of the Law, Jesus said that he did not come to abolish the law or the prophets, but to fulfill (complete, end, expire) them.
-Jesus explicitly warns of severe consequence to those who break and teach others to break one of the least of the commands of God In the non-canonical Gospel of Marcion's version of Luke 23:2 we find the extension: "We found this fellow perverting the nation and destroying the law and the prophets".
+Jesus explicitly warns of severe consequence to those who break and teach others to break one of the least of the commands of God.

 While the New Testament records several unique sayings of Jesus that may be described as "commandments," it only records one that he explicitly identified as such.
 This is the New Commandment of that the disciples should love one another as he himself had loved them.